BlockchainCommons/crypto-commons/Docs/ur-1-overview.md

 You can't ever be certain that a network or serial interface between two devices won't lead to one of those devices corrupting the other.
 Nor can you be certain that a networked connection is proof from man-in-the-middle attacks.
 That leads to the need for airgaps, where devices don't physically connect.
 To still allow connectivity, airgaps leverage the cameras and displays in the devices to communicate "through a gap of air".
 Supporting airgaps is one of the primary purposes for URs: they support the use of QR codes to communicate through that gap of air, and then use UR's tagging feature to reveal what has been sent.
 This allows the transmission of arbitrary structured data between diverse platforms.

 Blockchain Commons' development of airgap specifications is not just the product of our work, but also cooperation with other Bitcoin wallet companies to create digital formats, specifications, and reference apps that support new ways to protect your digital assets.
-This discussion happens primarily in the [Airgapped Wallet Community](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions).
+This discussion happens primarily in the [Gordian Developer Community](https://github.com/BlockchainCommons/Gordian-Developer-Community/discussions).

 ## How Are URs Encoded?

-As discussed in the [UR specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), binary data is represented with CBOR using a minimal canonical representation, converted to [minimal bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md), and prefaced with the UR type.
+As detailed in the [UR specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), URs are binary data that is represented with CBOR using a minimal canonical representation, converted to [minimal bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md), and prefaced with the UR type.

 Thus the process encoding a UR, which is largely automated by Blockchain Commons libraries, is:

 1. Refer to the [Registry of Uniform Resource Types](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md) for how to represent the desired data.
 2. Refer to the [CBOR RFC](https://tools.ietf.org/html/rfc7049) for how to encode the data.
 In particular, be aware of how to [use Canonical CBOR](https://tools.ietf.org/html/rfc7049#section-3.9), how to [encode major types](https://tools.ietf.org/html/rfc7049#section-2.1), and how to [encode byte strings](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md#canonical-cbor).
    * The CBOR reference is the _best_ place to read about CBOR encoding, but be aware that whenever you encode something, you will typically preface data with one or more bytes showing data type and length; and as required you may also tag data (which is data type #6).
 3. Convert your complete CBOR binary representation to [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md) using the minimal encoding.
-This is the first and last letters of the word, and will be done automatically if you are using the Blockchain Commons [bytewords library](https://github.com/BlockchainCommons/bc-bytewords) and request minimal encoding
+This is the first and last letters of the byteword, and will be done automatically if you are using the Blockchain Commons [bytewords library](https://github.com/BlockchainCommons/bc-bytewords) and request `minimal` encoding
 4. Prefix your UR with `ur:type/`, or in the case of a part of a sequence `ur:type:sequence/`.
 Again, this will be done automatically if you use a Blockchain Commons [UR Library](https://github.com/BlockchainCommons/bc-ur).

 For example: